 The application is very easy to use.
 First download and run the version for your desired platform, then follow this guide.
+The current version supports the Bitcoin blockchain, Ethereum support is coming soon.

 When you first start the application you see the initial screen, this is where you choose: